Bitcoin Cash (BCH) is not only a fork of Bitcoin (BTC), it is also the 25th largest digital asset by market capitalization.

 Charities and non-profit organizations such as Save the Children, Heifer International Humanity Road and Khan Academy accept Bitcoin Cash as an option of payment for receiving donations.

-In the last days of March 2021, PayPal announced that it has added another feature to its payment services called Crypto Checkout.
+In March 2021, PayPal announced that it added another feature to its payment services called Crypto Checkout.
 President and CEO Dan Schulman pointed out that “This is the first time you can seamlessly use cryptocurrencies in the same way as a credit card or a debit card inside your PayPal wallet”.

 This exposes Bitcoin Cash to over 377 million active users of PayPal.
 This could contribute to the number of transactions processed in Bitcoin Cash and reflect positively in the valuation of the cryptocurrency.